 Termination Without Cause or for Good Reason; Non-Renewal of Agreement Term.
 In the event that Ms. Duchene's employment is terminated by the Company without "cause" or by Ms. Duchene for "good reason" (as such terms are defined in her employment agreement), Ms. Duchene will be entitled to receive a lump sum cash payment equal to (a) three times the sum of her then current annual base salary plus target annual incentive bonus, (b) her earned and unpaid annual bonus for the prior fiscal year, if any, and (c) a pro-rated portion of the annual bonus she would have received for the year her employment terminates if her employment had not terminated.
 In addition, Ms. Duchene will generally be entitled to (x) continued participation in the Company's group health plans at the Company's expense for up to two years following her termination of employment (or a lump sum payment to procure substantially similar health coverage) and (y) full vesting of her then-outstanding and unvested equity awards (with the accelerated vesting of performance-based awards to be determined by the terms of the applicable award agreement).
 Any outstanding options will remain exercisable for the term of the award.
 In the event that the Company elects not to extend the term of Ms. Duchene's employment agreement, Ms. Duchene would be entitled to the benefits set forth above.
-Ms. Duchene's right to receive any of these severance benefits is subject to her providing a release of claims to the Company.
 Ms. Duchene's employment agreement does not provide for a tax "gross-up" payment.